Berlusconi offer fails to end Italy's political stalemate

 However, broader problems remain in an Italy stuck in recession, with unemployment - especially among the young - at record levels, and a 2-trillion-euro public debt vulnerable to a change of mood on the bond markets.

-“We need a government to show some signs of change given the emergency that we face and to start turning the trend around,” said Susanna Camusso, head of the CGIL union after meeting Bersani.
+“We need a government to show some signs of change given the emergency that we face and to start turning the trend around,” Susanna Camusso, head of the CGIL union, said after meeting Bersani.